loganfreeman/essential-javascript-links/What is ECMAScript.md

 ## <a name='html'>HTML</a>

 * What is `<!DOCTYPE>` tag?
 How to use it?

+Basically, the DOCTYPE describes the HTML that will be used in your page.

+Browsers also use the DOCTYPE to determine how to render a page.
+Not including a DOCTYPE or including an incorrect DOCTYPE can trigger quirks mode.
+The kicker here is that quirks mode in Internet Explorer is quite different from quirks mode in Firefox (and other browsers), meaning that you'll have a much harder job trying to ensure your page works consistently in all browsers if pages are rendered in quirks mode than you will if they are rendered in standards mode.

 * What's the difference between childNodes[] and children[]?
 * DOM structure – how nodes are related to one another and how to traverse from one to the next.
 * DOM manipulation – how to add, remove, move, copy, create, and find nodes.
 * Strict vs quirks modes – how to trigger each and why this matters.
 * Block vs inline elements – how to manipulate using CSS, how they effect things around them and your ability to style them.

+All HTML elements are naturally displayed in one of the following ways:

+- Block
+Takes up the full width available, with a new line before and after (display:block;)
+- Inline
+Takes up only as much width as it needs, and does not force new lines (display:inline;)
+- Not displayed
+Some tags, like <meta /> and <style> are not visible (display:none;)

+A block element is an element that has, but may not be limited to, the following characteristics:

+1. If no width is set, will expand naturally to fill its parent container
+2. Can have margins and/or padding
+3. If no height is set, will expand naturally to fit its child elements (assuming they are not floated or positioned)
+4. By default, will be placed below previous elements in the markup (assuming no floats or positioning on surrounding elements)
+5. Ignores the vertical-align property

+So, for a block element, it’s not necessary to give it a set width or to give it a width of 100% if you want it to fill its parent horizontally.

+And, as the fourth item in the above list indicates, it’s also not necessary to “clear” a block element; assuming no floats are affecting the block element, it will be cleared automatically and will start on the next “line” in the page’s output.

+An inline element has, but may not be limited to, the following characteristics:

+- Flows along with text content, thus
+- Will not clear previous content to drop to the next line like block elements
+- Is subject to white-space settings in CSS
+- Will ignore top and bottom margin settings, but will apply left and right margins, and any padding
+- Will ignore the width and height properties
+- If floated left or right, will automatically become a block-level element, subject to all block characteristics
+- Is subject to the vertical-align property

+You have the option to change any block-level element to an inline element, and vice-versa, using the display property.

 * Floating elements – how to use them, troubles with them, and how to work around the troubles.

+The float CSS property specifies that an element should be placed along the left or right side of its container, allowing text and inline elements to wrap around it.
+The element is removed from the normal flow of the web page, though still remaining a part of the flow.

+As mentioned above, when an element is floated, it is taken out of the normal flow of the document (though still remaining part of it).
+It is shifted to the left, or right, until it touches the edge of its containing box, or another floated element.

 * HTML vs. XHTML(1.x&2) – how they're different, why you might want to use one over the other.
 * List semantic elements in HTML5 as much as you can and why we need them.
 * Write a 'Hello, Word!' html page. (whether get to know the necessary HTML tag for one page, DOCTYPE definition,...).